Mathématique: Chapter 61

 “A drug caused this?”
 Rush hissed, struggling with more energy now.

-“Yeah,” Dale whispered.
+“Yeah,” Dale confirmed.
 “A Space Pirate drug.
 Telford calls it the TTRC, which stands for Top Tier Recruitment Cocktail, because he loves acronyms.
 Most of the Space Pirates won’t use its name, if they even know it.
 Most of them won’t even admit the drug exists.
 But when they do, they call it the Greeting.”

 “The Greeting?”
 Rush repeated, sending a chill down his own spine.